dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - CTCs
 - Imaging techniques (?) (guided by AI?)

-### 1. Genomics, epigenomics and fragmentomics
+### 1. Epigenomics and beyond

-> The advent of multi-omic integration would most benefit tumor-agnostic assays, which have al
+> The advent of multi-omic integration most benefits tumor-agnostic assays, as they have shown in recent assays.

 The study of whole genome methylation markers through techniques such as cfMeDIP-seq —which enables high resolution profiling at a relatively low cost when compared with bisulfite methods— is also starting to render insightful results.